IngredientsMay 11, 2026

 Formaldehyde Releasers: The Hidden Preservatives in Baby Wash

-Formaldehyde releasers like DMDM hydantoin, quaternium-15, and diazolidinyl urea are preservatives in baby washes that slowly release small amounts of formaldehyde, a known skin irritant and allergen.
-While regulated at low levels, they can sensitize sensitive baby skin over time—opt for formaldehyde-free options certified by EWG or dermatologists for peace of mind.1 2
+Formaldehyde releasers like DMDM hydantoin, quaternium-15, and diazolidinyl urea are preservatives in baby washes that slowly release tiny amounts of formaldehyde (often under 0.1%) to prevent bacterial growth.
+Regulated at low levels, they pose negligible cancer risk from typical use but may irritate or sensitize baby's thinner, more absorbent skin—opt for formaldehyde-free options for peace of mind.1 2

-Imidazolidinyl UreaShampoo, eye shadowOften paired with parabens; allergic reactions
+Imidazolidinyl UreaShampoo, lotionOften paired with parabens; allergic reactions

-BronopolBody wash, nail polishSafe under 0.1% but forms carcinogens with amines
+BronopolBody washSafe <0.1% but can form carcinogens with amines

 Duckie App